 Ready to get going?

 Getting branding right from the get-go can save you a world of trouble down the line.
-Messaging is more crucial than ever if you’re just starting out, because no consumers will have heard of you.
+Messaging is more crucial than ever if you’re just starting out, because no brand consumers will have heard of you.

 This thorough Trello post will take you through all aspects of developing your brand messaging.